Future boulders wall on the right

 I find that boulders are very hard to integrate into a dry stone wall.

-The particular dry stone wall design that had caught my attention had boulders in it with what looked like wings arching away from them.
+The final dry stone wall design we came up with looked like wings arching away from them.
 The boulders were structural but also could be interpreted as the bird heads

 Patrick did copious measurements and scale drawings to work out the heights and the curve of the wing sections